Build Your First Agent

 agent.run() blocks forever.
 The platform sends multiple messages — your handler runs once per scenario, does its work, calls ctx.reply(), and returns.
 The platform handles the rest.

-2. Quick Start (Agent Sim SDK)
+2. Quick Start (SDK)

 Bare Python (simplest)